 copyright journal AMI (Tijdschrift voor

-Auteurs-, Media- & Informatierecht) and of the Study group on the history of
+Auteurs-, Media- & Informatierecht) and chairman of the Study group on the history of

 copyright of the Dutch copyright organisation,

 contribution of the Netherland to the

 Primary Sources on Copyright (1450-1900)

 project, edited by Lionel Bently (University of